The Training Truth We Don’t Talk About

 when you slip up

 Maybe you’ve eased up on that classic New Year’s resolution to get back in shape.
 Maybe you overdid it on the snacks and beer during the Super Bowl.
-Or you could've just fallen out of your usual exercise routine during the strangeness of this pandemic.
+Or you could've just fallen out of your usual exercise routine ... it happens to the best of us.
 Whatever the reason, you now feel a bit softer, a little weaker and a lot less motivated.